Comic Browser:

 America the Scorched!

-Captain America #339 Synopsis by Peter Silvestro
+Captain America #339 synopsis by Peter Silvestro

 As a reward for defeating Marvel Girl (in X-FACTOR (1986) #25), Apocalypse unleashes his Horseman Famine on the American Midwest.
 Mounted on a stainless-steel beast she flies over farmland sending blight on the crops and slaughtering animals and humans with her withering touch.…

-Elsewhere, Steve Rogers, the original Captain America, is in the throes of a recurring nightmare: he dreams that he is in the chambers of the Commission on Superhuman Affairs, battling a gigantic bureaucrat.
+Elsewhere, Steve Rogers, now The Captain, is in the throes of a recurring nightmare: he dreams that he is in the chambers of the Commission on Superhuman Affairs, battling a gigantic bureaucrat.
 With a word, the villain causes Cap’s shield to vanish then strips him of his uniform, all the while denouncing him as a failure and an embarrassment to the ideals he claims to serve.
 Red tape springs from the giant’s hands, tangling, then completely engulfing Steve.
 He manages to tear the face off his foe to reveal…President Ronald Reagan, which is another mask hiding the face of…Steve Rogers, his real enemy.
 At this Steve awakens on the plane which is taking him, Falcon, D-Man, Nomad, and Vagabond back to Washington State to recover their vehicles (having flown to Las Vegas in #337).
 On the way they hear a report of the menace destroying farmland in Kansas and immediately plot a course for the Midwest….

 At Fort Meade, Maryland, the New Captain America (John Walker) and Bucky (Lemar Hoskins) will face no repercussions for killing Professor Power (last issue).
 They run into Blob, Pyro, and Avalanche, who are gloating over reports that the X-Men are dead.
 The two heroes are summoned to a meeting with their boss Adrian Sammish and assigned to battle the monster terrorizing the Midwest….